Surrey: The Fleetwood assembly had Hans Bouwmen for three night of ministry in February using his chart on Eternity to Etemity.

 During January, Robin McKeown paid a much appreciated visit to four small assemblies for the ministry of the Word of God.
 The beloved saints in the few small assemblies receive very few visits from preachers andteachers, yet the need is very great, and the believers certainly have an appetite for the Word.

 Guadalajara: On February 5, 80 believers from three different assemblies met in Zapopan and delivered 10,000 texts and invitations to gospel meetings.
 These meetings with be held by Paul Thiessen and Marcus Cain in a rented building in a new location.

-Ixtapa: On February 11, Aubrey Kelly and David Alves began gospel meetings in Palmar de Ixtapa.
+Ixtapa: On February 11, gospel meetings began in Palmar de Ixtapa.
 As the meetings entered the fourth week, there has been much rejoicing in a number of souls professing faith in Christ.

 Pachuca: On January 27, Harrys Rodriguez and Marcus Cain concluded two weeks of gospel meetings in a rented house on the outskirts of town.
 On the following day, the assembly in Matilde reached the one-year mark of collective testimony and had a one-day conference with believers from various parts of the country.
 Five servants of the Lord were present.
 Please continue to pray for our brother Rodriguez as he visits Mexico City three times a week.

 Albertbridge, Belfast: D. Kane and H. McKenzie continue preaching in the heart of the city with all its difficulties.

 Armagh: J. Rodgers and A. Aiken have had good numbers of unsaved attending in the Mall Gospel Hall.